|

 - Make a List of the entries at the end

-of the monthly (on a separate sheet
+of the monthly (on a separate sheet on your journal), for the teacher

-to see and put a grade.
+to see and grade.

 - Be Creative!!